The Best Bumble BFF Meetups for Introverts

 Make sure to spend those prize tickets wisely!

 Prefer pets over people?
-If your community offers one (and if your BFF isn’t allergic), consider a cat cafe for your first meetup.
-Originally popularized in Japan, cat cafes are a purrfect way to talk, but also take breaks in between to pet some cute kitties.
+If your community offers one (and if your BFF match isn’t allergic), consider a cat cafe for your first meetup.
+Originally popularized in Japan, cat cafes mean you can have conversation, but also take breaks in between to pet some cute kitties.

 Finding common interests is crucial, especially for introverts.
 They can jumpstart new conversations and shake off the nerves that come with meeting someone new.
 So if you both love animals, why not be surrounded by them, too?